-----

 at less than 11.5 cents per kWh, and a wide variety of other renewable

-sources at less than 17 cents per kilowatt hour, with the expectation of
+less than 17 cents per kilowatt hour, with the expectation of

 further price declines.
 In a recent analysis from DOE's National Renewable